joeyvanlierop/golf/SPECIFICATION.md

 The type of a variable is the type given in its declaration.

 A variable's value is retrieved by referring to the variable in an expression; it is the most recent value assigned to the variable.
-If a variable has not yet been assigned a value, its value is the zero value for its type: `false` for booleans, `0` for numeric types, `""` for strings.
+If a variable has not yet been assigned a value, its value is the zero value for its type: `false` for booleans, `0` for numeric types, `""` for global_to_string.

 ## Types